chenjiaxuan1130/Machine-Learning-Index-Combination-Back-Testing/README.md

 2. selecting the index combination with the best accuracy with different machine learning methods 2.1. random forest (classification)
 2.2. random forest (regression)
 2.3.
+Non-linear regression

 # Some part of the code is kept secret.

-Because it is relavent to some strategy.
+Because it is relavent to some certain strategies.

 # Notes